nodejs/node/doc/api/child_process.markdown

 1. The process could not be spawned, or
 2. The process could not be killed, or
-3. Sending a message to the child process failed for whatever reason.
+3. Sending a message to the child process failed.

 Note that the `'exit'` event may or may not fire after an error has occurred.
 If you are listening on both events to fire a function, remember to guard against calling your function twice.

 See also [`ChildProcess#kill()`][] and [`ChildProcess#send()`][].